rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 Explaining her background in music, Elliott took a Diploma in Music and Audio Tech at Singapore Polytechnic, which served as her first steps in writing and producing.
 “I have a pretty one-track mind, and I only wanted to be good at bass, particularly in Jazz,” she explains.
 “I didn't even pay much attention to most of the modules.”

 Although she spent most of her time on bass at that point, she began fiddling with production on Logic Pro for school assignments.
 “I wouldn’t call that production per se?” she jokes, mentioning her overuse of the ‘SoCal’ drum preset for all of her songs.
 Nevertheless, those experiments continued until her internship at Zendyll Records, which she underwent in 2020.
-During her internship, Elliott worked under Claire, bassist and producer of mandopop outfit [NEKO Highway](https://open.spotify.com/artist/2qO2tbo4OI29yMSM3WJ0bX?si=E-Br8aFDRDeOidp5vTMkow), who she picked up most of her pop production techniques from.
+During her internship, Elliott worked under Claire, bassist and producer of mandopop outfit [NEKO Highway](https://open.spotify.com/artist/2qO2tbo4OI29yMSM3WJ0bX?si=E-Br8aFDRDeOidp5vTMkow), from who she picked up most of her pop production techniques.

-“Producing mandopop demos wasn’t really my thing – but it helped me learn more about pop production techniques, and helped me dive deeper into production,” she explains.
+“Producing mandopop demos wasn’t really my thing – but it helped me learn more about pop production techniques, and helped me dive deeper into production,” she reflects.
 Up until that point, she hadn’t shown her music to anyone, aside from those who were grading her assignments.
-But graduating after making music for three years, she decided that it was about time to put something out.
-With newfound experience, it was an intent that gave birth to the project’s first single, *Siren Song*.
+But graduating after making music for three years, she decided that it was about time to put something out – with newfound experience, it was an intent that gave birth to the project’s first single, *Siren Song*.

 “I didn’t plan to produce *[Siren Song](https://open.spotify.com/track/3BIoBQmtEuLWKe2Jmkw2Pg?si=xuSZ07svQnWxy5XLkb5Z5Q)* at all,” she explains.
 “But I was very obsessed with the show ‘Killing Eve’ then – so I decided to write *Siren Song* from the perspective of one of its characters.
 After I wrote the lyrics first, I was playing the guitar one day when I realized I could put the two together.”

 Elliott sent the initial demo to her friend, a jazz pianist & self-taught producer.
-Together, they co-produced the track that became *Siren Song* in two weeks, and quickly formed the group as a duo.
-Without prior plans about the song, the pair decided to put it out to see how it’d fare amongst strangers.
+Together, they co-produced the track that became *Siren Song* in two weeks, quickly establishing the group as a duo – without prior plans about the song, the pair decided to put it out to see how it’d fare amongst strangers.
 “Friends can be too biased with their opinions, so we decided to put it out to hear what random people would think of it,” she notes.
 “We didn’t even give enough time to plan its pre-release with media outlets and such, so it was really difficult to predict how it’ll go.”

 But to their surprise, *Siren Song* began picking up.
-As it began placing on Spotify’s algorithmic and editorial playlists, the song began racking up streams on its own, with listeners coming in from Japan, Los Angeles and Bangkok.
+As it began placing on Spotify’s algorithmic and editorial playlists, the song began racking up streams on its own, with listeners coming in from cities like Tokyo, Los Angeles and Bangkok.

 “‘Shit, people in America are listening to us!’ we thought.
 Seeing that inspired her to release more music – life, however, had different plans.